mqtt-tools/mqttwarn/README.md

   [my/special]
   targets = mysql:m1, log:info

+  [my/other/special]
+  topic = another/topic
+  targets = log:debug
   ```

-  MQTT messages received at `icinga/+/+` will be directed to the three specified targets, whereas messages received at `my/special` will be stored in a `mysql` target and will be `log`ged at level "INFO".
+  MQTT messages received at `icinga/+/+` will be directed to the three specified targets, whereas messages received
+  at `my/special` will be stored in a `mysql` target and will be logged at level "INFO".
+Messages received
+  at `another/topic` (not at `my/other/special`) will be logged at level "DEBUG".

-  If more then one section is matching the topic then message will be handled to targets in all matching sections.
+  When a message is received at a topic with more than one matching section, then it will be
+  directed to the targets in all matching sections.
+It's recommended you explicitly provide `topic` options to
+  all such sections for consistency.

   Targets can be also defined as a dictionary containing the pairs of topic and targets.
 In that case message matching the section can be dispatched in more flexible ways to selected targets.
 Consider the following example: